Tracey Crouch: Parliamentary career

-She resigned as a minister on 1 November 2018 over the delay in the reduction of the maximum stake for fixed odds betting terminals from £100 to £2.
+Crouch resigned as a minister in November 2018 over the delay in the reduction of the maximum stake for fixed odds betting terminals from £100 to £2.
 She, among others, had called for the new legislation to come into force in April 2019, with Crouch resigning when it was announced that the legislation would be delayed until October 2019.
 However, following parliamentary pressure, the Government announced that the measure would come into effect on 1 April 2019 after all.

-Crouch initially backed Matt Hancock during the 2019 Conservative Party leadership election, but subsequently gave her support to Boris Johnson upon Hancock's withdrawal.
+Crouch initially backed Matt Hancock during the 2019 Conservative leadership election, but subsequently gave her support to Boris Johnson upon Hancock's withdrawal.
 She was offered a job in Johnson's cabinet, which she turned down due to family commitments.

+At the 2019 general election, Crouch was again re-elected, with an increased vote share of 66.6% and an increased majority of 18,540.

 In December 2019, Crouch proposed the loyal address to the Queen's Speech.

 In April 2021, Crouch was appointed to chair a review of English football following the controversy over the proposed European Super League.

 On 14 December 2021, Crouch broke the party whip to vote against elements of the government's 'Plan B' COVID-19 restrictions, including the introduction of vaccine passports and mandatory COVID-19 vaccination for NHS staff.
 However, she voted in favour of the expansion of rules requiring mandatory face coverings in public places.

 Crouch was appointed Commander of the Order of the British Empire (CBE) in the 2022 Birthday Honours for parliamentary and public service.
+She was promoted to Dame Commander of the same Order (DBE) in the 2024 Special Honours, again for parliamentary and public service.

+In February 2024, Crouch announced that she would not seek re-election as an MP at the 2024 general election for "entirely personal and positive" reasons.

 Personal life

 Crouch is a qualified FA football coach and manages a youth girls' football team.
 She is a keen Tottenham Hotspur fan.

 Crouch had always wanted to be sports minister, but had a miscarriage during the 2015 general election campaign, leaving her initially uncertain as to whether to take up David Cameron's offer of the post.
 She gave birth to her first child in February 2016 with her partner Steve Ladner, and became the first Conservative minister ever to take maternity leave.

 On 24 June 2020, it was announced that Crouch had been diagnosed with breast cancer but that her cancer was caught early and she had begun treatment.
 In February 2021, Crouch announced that she had completed her treatment.

+On 14 February 2023 Crouch married her partner Steve Ladner at The Castle, Westenhanger, near Hythe.